top of page

 About Me...

-Hi there, I'm Kristy.
-A little bit about me...
+A little bit more about me...

 My Personality and Approach

 My clients and colleagues would probably describe me as quiet, thoughtful, patient, knowledgeable, open-minded and down-to-earth.
 These attributes tend to mean I bring a relaxed, calm, caring and understanding presence to my practice.
 Whilst personally I would also add funny to the list, I save my humour in sessions for only when it's appropriate!
-The rapport and relationship that builds between my clients and I is a priority.
-At all times during our work together, my aim is that clients feel truly heard, accepted and understood.

 My Area of Therapeutic Interest